GIVESocialMovement/GIVESocialMovement.github.io/_posts/2018-08-24-instantiate-case-class-with-arbitrary-value.md

 * You can override the values you care about using the `.copy` method of a case class.
 * You can customise the generated values in any way you'd like.
 For example, if the field has the word `email` in it, then we generate a valid random email.
+* You can easily extend it to support some other types that are not case classes.
 * All values are uniquely generated.
 This is good because using duplicated values might not catch a certain kind of bugs (e.g. passing wrong values to wrong parameters).
 * It works with Enum.
 It'll always choose the first enum value.